 The spiced sauce, condiment, or mixture aims to boost flavor or impart a specific taste to the food.

-Likewise, table condiments can be found, which are placed on tables or used at tables to enhance flavors.
+Table condiments are placed on tables or used at tables to enhance flavors.
 Items like salt and spices could easily fall under this classification.

 When thinking of condiments, we typically envision food toppings such as mayonnaise, mustard, ketchup, hot sauce, or similar items.